VIAUAD02/laborok/docs/english/07-android-network/index.md

                             t: Throwable
                         ) {
                             t.printStackTrace()
-                            _state.value = WeatherState.Error(t)
+                            _state.value = WeatherScreenState.Error(t)
                         }
                     })
             } catch (e: Exception) {
-                _state.value = WeatherState.Error(e)
+                _state.value = WeatherScreenState.Error(e)
             }
         }
     }

-    companion object {
-        val Factory: ViewModelProvider.Factory = viewModelFactory {
+    class WeatherViewModelFactory(private val cityName: String) : ViewModelProvider.Factory {
-            initializer {
-                val savedStateHandle = createSavedStateHandle()
+        override fun <T : ViewModel> create(modelClass: Class<T>): T {
             val weatherRepository = WeatherInfoApplication.weatherRepository
+            if (modelClass.isAssignableFrom(WeatherViewModel::class.java)) {
+                @Suppress("UNCHECKED_CAST")
-                WeatherViewModel(
+                return WeatherViewModel(
-                    savedStateHandle = savedStateHandle,
+                    cityNameArg = cityName,
                     weatherRepository = weatherRepository
-                )
+                ) as T
             }
+            throw IllegalArgumentException("Unknown ViewModel class")
         }

     }
 }
 ```

-The `WeatherViewModel` receives an instance of `IWeatherRepository` as a parameter, as well as a `SavedStateHandle` to read the city name parameter.
-It also stores the state and the city name (read from the `SavedStateHandle`).
-Its only function is *getWeather()*, which makes a network call with a coroutine.
-It also contains the *Factory method* needed to instantiate itself.
+The `WeatherViewModel` receives an instance of `IWeatherRepository` as a parameter, as well as the name of the city to be queried.
+It also stores the state and the city name (now as *Flow*).
+Its only function is *getWeather()*, which makes the network call with a coroutine.
+It also contains the *Factory method* necessary for its own instantiation.

+Let's notice how we pass the city name and `weatherRepository` through the *Factory method*!

 You can see that in the *getWeather* function, we have placed a *callback* for the response of the *getWeather* function of the `weatherRepository` (which is a *Call<WeatherData>* object).
 This allows us to handle the different states of our network call.